-The Board has an established self-assessment process to review its overall performance and the performance of its individual members on an annual basis and formally reviews the performance of each director in determining whether to re-nominate Directors for election.
+The Board undertakes an annual self-assessment process to formally review its overall performance as well as the performance of each of its individual directors, in determining whether to re-appoint its directors.

-The Board has established the following committees, each with clearly defined roles and responsibilities, to facilitate the efficient functioning of the Board.
+The DDRS Board has established the DDRS Audit Committee, the DDRS Nominating Committee and the DDRS Risk Committee, each with clearly defined roles and responsibilities, per their respective charters to facilitate the efficient functioning of the Board.
 The Board, keeping in mind the appropriate skills, knowledge, and experience necessary, selects the directors that sit on each committee.